HenrikJoreteg/human-javascript/ch01 - introduction.md

 # Native HTML5 apps

 Let's talk about this whole "app" thing for a bit and get on the same page in terms of terminology.
-If you own a smart phone of any sort, you’ve been innundated with the word "app" over the past 5 years or so.
+If you own a smart phone of any sort, you've been innundated with the word "app" over the past 5 years or so.

-Rather than pontificate on the meaning of this for three chapters, I’ll explain the distinction as I see it for the purposes of this book.
+Rather than pontificate on the meaning of this for three chapters, I'll explain the distinction as I see it for the purposes of this book.

 When most people say they're building a "web app" they're talking about writing source code that describes an application that will run on the server and send rendered HTML to the browser.
 That definition seems a bit narrow and limiting.
 Plus, when I think of my favorite web apps they don't fit neatly into that box.
 The best web apps often have multiple interfaces and clients, some native, some web.
 Most play nicely with or completely integrate with other services.
 Generally web apps are good at solving some specific problem or provide some specific benefit and use the web to tie it all together.